7Cedars/cyfrin_updraft/security_auditing/5-t-swap-audit/audit_data/report-formatted.md

 # Protocol Summary

-The protocol is a simple raffle contract that allows for a minimum of four players to enter a raffle.
-They have to pay a preset entrees fee to do so.
-After a set time frame a winner can be picked.
-The winner receives an NFT and a percentage of entree fees.
-A percentage of the entree fees are set aside (in this case twenty percent) for the owner to transfer to an address of their choice.

-The description from the documentation:
-This project is to enter a raffle to win a cute dog NFT.
-The protocol should do the following:

-1. Call the `enterRaffle` function with the following parameters:
-   1. `address[] participants`: A list of addresses that enter.
-You can use this to enter yourself multiple times, or yourself and a group of your friends.
-2. Duplicate addresses are not allowed
-3. Users are allowed to get a refund of their ticket & `value` if they call the `refund` function
-4. Every X seconds, the raffle will be able to draw a winner and be minted a random puppy
-5. The owner of the protocol will set a feeAddress to take a cut of the `value`, and the rest of the funds will be sent to the winner of the puppy.
+This project is meant to be a permissionless way for users to swap assets between each other at a fair price.
+You can think of T-Swap as a decentralized asset/token exchange (DEX).
+T-Swap is known as an [Automated Market Maker (AMM)](https://chain.link/education-hub/what-is-an-automated-market-maker-amm) because it doesn't use a normal "order book" style exchange, instead it uses "Pools" of an asset.

 # Disclaimer

-The Seven Cedars team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
+The team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
 A security audit by the team is not an endorsement of the underlying business or product.
 The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.

 # Risk Classification